geniusmaaakun/webclip/README.md

 webclip search -t "{title}"
 ```

 * server: Display the list page of saved files.
-Simple as it is a command line tool
+Simple as it is a command line tool. http://localhost:8080
 ```
 webclip server
 ```